 \subsection{First definitions}

-The results of this subsection are mostly either well-known facts about nodal curves, or come from \cite{Holmes}.
+The results of this subsection mostly either are well-known facts about nodal curves or come from~\cite{Holmes}.
 When the proofs are short enough, we reproduce them for convenience.

-\begin{defi} A \emph{graph} $G$ is a pair of finite sets $(V,E)$, together with a map $f:E\ra (V\times V)/\mathcal{S}_2$.
-We call $V$ the set of vertices of $G$ and $E$ its set of edges.
+\begin{defi} A \emph{graph} $G$ is an ordered pair of finite sets $(V,E)$, together with a map $f:E\ra (V\times V)/\mathcal{S}_2$.
+We denote by $V$ the set of vertices of $G$ and by $E$ its set of edges.
 We think of $f$ as the map sending an edge to its endpoints.
 We call \emph{loop} any edge in the preimage of the diagonal of $(V\times V)/\mathcal{S}_2$.
-We will often omit $f$ in the notations and write $G=(V,E)$.
+We will often omit $f$ in the notation and write $G=(V,E)$.